U.S. Sows Confusion Over How Bahamas Residents May Enter After Hurricane Dorian

 Morgan said people found to have "long criminal records" will be turned over to Immigration and Customs Enforcement.
 "We're not letting dangerous people in," he said.

-The administration has not yet decided whether to grant the Bahamians who enter the U.S. Temporary Protected Status, allowing them to stay in the country.
+The administration has not yet decided whether to grant the Bahamians who enter the U.S. temporary protected status, allowing them to stay in the country.
 Trump said, "We're talking to a lot of people about that."
 Earlier, Morgan said it will depend on how long it takes to rebuild the islands.
 "We would not support returning them to a place where its not safe for them to be," he said.